Welcome to the new weekly Thursday Photo Challenge, a weekly photography challenge for everyone who likes to take photos!

 Instead of using Google Translate in China, locals use a phone app called WeChat, which includes a translation option.
 You can either translate text, if someone sends you a message in Chinese, or you can use the phone’s picture scanner to translate Chinese into English.

 Go to “options” “QR code scanner” then on the QR code scanner, press the “translate” button to toggle between QR scanner and translation.
 This will take a picture of the thing you want to understand, and it will translate it for you.
 Be sure to snap a screenshot if you need to keep the translation, as WeChat doesn’t save the translations for you.

-If you want an app to actually learn Chinese, get Duolingo.
+If you want an app to help you actually learn Chinese instead of translating, get Duolingo.

 How to use Facebook in China (and Twitter) without a VPN

 The only way to use Facebook in China is by using a VPN.
 And you can’t use a VPN on mobile data.
 BUT you can stay on top of your notifications by being clever.

 Go to Facebook and look at your email settings.
 Get it to email you notifications for everything that happens on your Facebook.
 If you set your email up (first section, above), these notifications will be forwarded to your Mail.com and you can see who has liked your cat photo.
 This also works for Twitter.
 Who knew those crazy emails every 2 seconds, like, “Bob Smith liked your post!” were actually useful for something?

 How to read western news in China without a VPN

 A lot of western news sites are blocked in China.
 Without saying too much, this is usually because they’ve been identified as having an anti-China bias.
 To make it even more annoying, paranoid webmasters in western countries block Chinese IP addresses for no good reason.

 You can still get western news however.
 Your local hometown newspaper is very unlikely to be affected by this, because when was the last time the Springfield Gazette ran an article on China?